Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

 \section{Results}

-As shown in Fig.~\ref{fig:schematic}, we develop two methods to simulate and predict dynamics: MPS space-time solver and MPS-DMD, respectively.
+As shown in Fig.~\ref{fig:schematic}, we develop two methods for simulating and predicting dynamics: the MPS space-time solver and MPS-DMD, respectively.
 We first introduce the MPS space-time encoding.
 We then present the details of our MPS space-time solver, along with the numerical simulations of both linear and nonlinear PDEs.
 Finally, we introduce the MPS-DMD algorithm and predict long-term dynamics of nonlinear systems such as the Karman vortex street.